-Introduction and Methodology: Aims and rationale, Policy background, Conceptual framework and terminology - Theories of learning, Curriculum, Teacher education - Conceptual framework, Research questions, Overview of methodology and Searching.
+Chapter - I Introduction and Methodology:

+- Aims and rationale, Policy background, Conceptual framework and terminology - Theories of learning, Curriculum, Teacher education. - Conceptual framework, Research questions. - Overview of methodology and Searching.

-Thematic Overview: Pedagogical practices followed by teachers in formal and informal classrooms in developing countries - Curriculum, Teacher education.
+- Thematic overview: Pedagogical practices are being used by teachers in formal and informal classrooms in developing countries. - Curriculum, Teacher education

-Evidence on the Effectiveness of Pedagogical Practices: Methodology for the in depth stage: quality assessment of included studies - How can teacher education (curriculum and Practicum) and the school curriculum and guidance material best support effective pedagogy? - Theory of change - Strength and nature of the body of evidence for effective pedagogical practices - Pedagogic theory and pedagogical approaches - Teachers attitudes and beliefs and pedagogic strategies.
+- Evidence on the effectiveness of pedagogical practices Methodology for the in depth stage: quality assessment of included studies. - How can teacher education (curriculum and practicum) and the school - Curriculum and guidance materials best support effective pedagogy? - Theory of change. - Strength and nature of the body of evidence for effective pedagogical practices. - Pedagogic theory and pedagogical approaches. - Teachers' attitudes and beliefs and Pedagogic strategies

-Professional Development: alignment with classroom practices and follow up support - Support from the head teacher and the community - Curriculum and assessment - Barriers to learning: Limited resources and large class sizes.
+- Professional development: alignment with classroom practices and followup support - Peer support - Support from the head teacher and the community. - Curriculum and assessment - Barriers to learning: limited resources and large class sizes

-Research Gaps and Future Directions: Research design - Contexts - Pedagogy - Teacher education - Curriculum and assessment - Dissemination and research impact.
+- Research gaps and future directions

+- Research design

+- Contexts

+- Pedagogy

+- Teacher education

+- Curriculum and assessment

+- Dissemination and research impact